kohlidevops/AzureDevOps-Project-Management/README.md

-# AzureDevOps Agile Project Management
+# Azure DevOps Agile Project Management

 **What is EPIC?**